A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Examples

 \section{Examples}

-We close the manuscript with some examples of functions defined on display posets, to show how they can be used to capture useful information about a filtration $\X$.
-In \Cref{sec:simulated_data} we report also some simulated scenarios in which we test some of the upcoming ideas.
+In this section we want to give some concrete examples of functions defined on display posets, to show how they can be used to capture useful information about a filtration $\X$.
+This section is complemented by \Cref{sec:simulated_data}, where we present two simulated scenarios in which we test some of the upcoming ideas, and \Cref{sec:example_edit_fn}, which shows the problems arising when trying to replicate this framework for PDs.